 - Is what I am eating working for me?

 Be kind and patient with yourself as you reconnect with what your body and mind need from food.
-Next week, is the final part of our 3 week series and explores living mindfully.
+Next week, is the final part of our 3 part series and explores living mindfully.

 If you are interested in establishing an enjoyable relationship with food, and really do want to stop eating confusion and the frustration that can accompany food choices, then I recommend taking a look at the Eating for You book.